Francisco Filho (martial artist): Career

-Francisco Filho started Kyokushin kaikan around age of 10 and received black belt six and half years later.
+In 1997, Filho competed in the inaugural World Super Heavyweight Karate Tournament and defeated fellow Brazilian and training partner Glaube Feitosa to win the title.
+That same year, he received an invitation to compete in K-1 after obtaining permission from IKO-1 head Shokei Matsui.
+On 20 July, he faced Andy Hug for the second time and won by knockout.
 He made his professional K-1 fighting debut on July 20, 1997 at the K-1 Dream '97 tournament against Kyokushin and Seidokaikan fighter Andy Hug.
 This was their second encounter, the first being at the 5th Kyokushin World Tournament in 1991 that resulted in a controversial knockout victory for Filho with a technique that connected after the bell rang.
 The second fight was also won by Filho quickly earning the Brazilian a large fan base in Japan as well as making him one of the then top contenders for the K-1 World GP Championship title.